 At nine years old, Blush and her family relocated Pittsburgh, Pennsylvania where she spent the rest of her adolescent years.
 At 14, Blush attended the Pittsburgh High School for Creative and Performing Arts.
 Here she learned music theory, syncopation, and had weekly vocal training.
 They taught her how to sing in Italian, Spanish, and French.
 It also opened her musical palette up to classical, jazz, gospel and more.
 She has performed in over 30 operas and plays with the Pittsburgh Opera Theatre and has performed for the Mayor and other important officials within and around the city.

-After graduating in 2006 Blush decided to continue her musical path and was honored to be apart of an Emmy Award winning soundtrack “Fly Boy Fly: A Tuskegee Airmen Documentary’.
-She had built quite a buzz around the city of Pittsburgh where she had been performing and networking for years.
+After graduating in 2006, Blush decided to continue her musical path and was honored to be a part of an Emmy Award winning soundtrack Fly Boy Fly: A Tuskegee Airmen Documentary.
+She built quite a buzz around the city of Pittsburgh where she had been performing and networking for years.
 After reaching out to many of her mentors, she decided it was time to leave home.
-Blush knew it was time to take a leap into something greater, she had no idea how it would turn out.
-In 2009 Blush moved to Atlanta
+Blush knew it was time to take a leap into something greater, and she had no idea how it would turn out.
+In 2009, Blush moved to Atlanta

 In 2011, while working in Atlanta, she met K.Michelle.
 They immediately built a strong musical bond and began to work heavily over the next couple of years.
 After doing mix tapes and releasing singles in hopes of being noticed K.Michelle landed a contract deal with Atlantic in 2013.
-Blush earned the opportunity to write majority of her debut album “Rebellious Soul”, which sold over 80,000 its first week, and to executive produce her sophomore album “Anybody Wanna Buy A Heart” which debuted at number 6 on the Billboard 200.
+Blush earned the opportunity to write the majority of her debut album Rebellious Soul, which sold over 80,000 its first week, and to executive produce her sophomore album Anybody Wanna Buy A Heart which debuted at number six on the Billboard 200.

 “I always knew it had to be music for me.”